Degree Distributions in Recursive Trees with Fitnesses: Analysis of assuming c1 C1

 In the continuous time approach, we begin with a population consisting of a single vertex $0$ with weight $W_0$ sampled from $\mu$ and an associated exponential clock with parameter $f(0,W_0)$.
-Then recursively, when the $i$th birth event occurs in the population, with the ticking of an exponential clock associated to vertex $j$: \begin{enumerate}[(i)] \item Vertex $j$ produces offspring $\ell i + 1, \ldots, \ell (i+1)$ with independent weights $W_{\ell i +1}, \ldots, W_{\ell (i+1)}$ sampled from $\mu$ and exponential clocks with parameters $f(0, W_{\ell i +1}), \ldots, f(0, W_{\ell (i+1)})$. \item Suppose the number of offspring of $j$ before the birth events was $m$ (its out-degree in the family tree).
-Then, the exponential random variable associated with $j$ is updated to have rate $f(m/\ell + 1, w_{j})$.
-If $f(m/\ell + 1, w_{j}) = 0$, then $j$ ceases to produce offspring and we say $j$ has \textit{died}. \end{enumerate} Now, if we let $\cZ_{i-1}$ denote the sum of rates of the exponential clocks in the population when the population has size $i-1$, the probability that the clock associated with $j$ is the first to tick is $f(m/\ell, W_j)/\cZ_{i-1}$.
-Hence, the family tree of the continuous time model at the times of the birth events $(\sigma_{i})_{i \geq 0}$ is identically distributed to the associated \rif{\mu, f, \ell}.
-The continuous time branching process is actually a Crump-Mode-Jagers branching process, which we will describe in more depth in Subsection \ref{subsection-cmj}.
+Then recursively, when the $i$th birth event occurs in the population, with the ringing of an exponential clock associated to vertex $j$: \begin{enumerate}[(i)] \item Vertex $j$ produces offspring $\ell (i-1) + 1, \ldots, \ell i$ with independent weights $W_{\ell (i-1) +1}, \ldots, W_{\ell i}$ sampled from $\mu$ and exponential clocks with parameters $f(0, W_{\ell (i-1) +1}), \ldots, f(0, W_{\ell i})$. \item Suppose the number of offspring of $j$ before the birth event was $m$, so that its out-degree in the family tree is $m$.
+Then, the exponential random variable associated with $j$ is updated to have rate $f(m/\ell + 1, \bluee{W_{j}})$.
+If $f(m/\ell + 1, \bluee{W_{j}}) = 0$, then $j$ ceases to produce offspring and we say $j$ has \textit{died}. \end{enumerate} Now, if we let $\cZ_{i-1}$ denote the sum of rates of the exponential clocks in the population when the population has size $i-1$, the probability that the clock associated with $j$ is the first to ring is $f(m/\ell, W_j)/\cZ_{i-1}$.
+Hence, the family tree of the continuous time model at the times of the birth events $(\sigma_{i})_{i \geq 0}$ has the same distribution as the associated \rif{\mu, f, \ell}.
+The continuous time branching process is actually a Crump-Mode-Jagers branching process, which we will describe in more depth in Section~\ref{subsection-cmj}.

-To describe the evolution of the degree of a vertex in the continuous time model, we define the pure birth process with underlying probability space $(\Omega, \mathcal{F}, \mathbb{P})$ (with state space $\ell \mathbb{N}$) as follows: first sample an initial weight $W$ and set $Y(0) = 0$.
-Let $\mathbb{P}_{w}$ denote the probability measure associated with the process when the initial weight sampled is $w$.
+To describe the evolution of the degree of a vertex in the continuous time model, we define the pure birth process with underlying probability space $(\Omega, \mathcal{F}, \mathbb{P})$ and state space $\ell \mathbb{N}$ as follows: first sample a weight $W$ and set $Y(0) = 0$.
+Let $\mathbb{P}_{w}$ denote the probability measure associated with the process when the weight sampled is $w$.
 Then, define the birth rates of $Y$ such that

-(i.e. the time taken to jump from $k\ell$ to $(k + 1)\ell$ is exponentially distributed with parameter $f(k,w)$).
+In other words, the time taken to jump from $k\ell$ to $(k + 1)\ell$ is exponentially distributed with parameter $f(k,w)$.